TheRealonfire/Vocable-Trainer-German-/README.md

 # Installation

-You can install that on every device, that has 3.8 or newer.
+You can install that on every device, that has Python Version 3.8 or newer.

 On linux use this: <br>
 <i><b> git clone https://github.com/TheRealonfire/Vocable-Trainer-German-/ </b> </i>